 RepositoryItemGridLookUpEditBase.PopupView - Gets or sets the View used to represent data in the dropdown.

-The View property provides settings to change the grid appearance, access columns, create unbound columns, apply data grouping, filtering, summaries, etc.
+The View property provides settings to change the grid appearance, access columns, create unbound columns, apply data grouping, filtration and summaries, etc.

 For instance, if you use one of the ColumnView descendants (e.g., GridView), you can use the ColumnView.Columns property to customize the column collection.
 To set up columns at design time, use the GridControl's designer, which can be invoked from the RepositoryItemGridLookUpEditBase.PopupView property in the Properties window.